Eight ways to make the most of your pension

 7. Get to grips with the tax benefits

 Tax relief on pension contributions is one of those rare occasions when you get tax back.
-Under current rules if you pay money into a pension, the government effectively pays 20% of the total contribution (subject to maximum limits).
+Under current rules, if you pay money into a pension, the government effectively pays 20% of the total contribution (subject to maximum limits).

 If you pay a higher rate of tax, you could claim back even more in tax relief.
-This means £10,000 in a pension could effectively cost as little as £5,500.
+This means that £10,000 in a pension could effectively cost as little as £5,500.

-Remember, tax rules can change over time and the relief received will depend on individual circumstances.
+Remember, tax rules can change over time, and the relief received will depend on individual circumstances.
 Tax bands and rates are different for Scottish taxpayers.

 More on tax relief